 From reflective and specific questions like these, facilitators worked with parents to define what they wanted to accomplish and to plan their next steps.
 Families began with small goals such as regular home routines like cleaning the house.
 Then, they thought through what each step of that process would be and planned.
 For example, as a family, they talked through questions like: Will we need to get up early?
 Do we need to buy cleaning supplies?
-Goals can be broken Should we ask someone in the family to help?
-If yes, how are we going down into specific to delegate responsibilities?
-Families also worked with larger literacyobjectives to create based goals.
-The steps of this process were identified and might have actionable steps included going to school, looking for additional classes, reading at home, or finding a mentor.
-With both sets of goals, facilitators worked for success. with families to identify resources through Catholic Charities and in the local community.
+Should we ask someone in the family to help?
+If yes, how are we going to delegate responsibilities?
+Families also worked with larger literacybased goals.
+The steps of this process were identified and might have included going to school, looking for additional classes, reading at home, or finding a mentor.
+With both sets of goals, facilitators worked with families to identify resources through Catholic Charities and in the local community.